h7yuu/h7yuu.github.io/README.md

 ### The red collared dove is a relatively small species, with a length of 20.5–23 cm (8.1–9.1 in) and a weight of around 104 g (3.7 oz).[7]
 The male has a bluish head and light red-brown body with a black ring round its neck, while the female is similar but pinkish all over.
 ## 6. Philippine Pygmy Woodpecker
 ![image](https://user-images.githubusercontent.com/122416200/213059246-10465774-2884-4a72-9966-de6e7bf3ca82.png)
+### The Philippine pygmy woodpecker also known as the Philippine woodpecker, is a species of bird in the woodpecker family.
+The woodpecker is endemic to the Philippines.
+Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
 ## 5. Yellow Vented Bulbul
 ![image](https://user-images.githubusercontent.com/122416200/213059381-1ce3f8a4-0582-4c66-b5c5-8200fb85ec3f.png)
+### The yellow-vented bulbul or eastern yellow-vented bulbul, is a member of the bulbul family of passerine birds.
+It is a resident breeder in southeastern Asia from Indochina to the Philippines.
+It is found in a wide variety of open habitats but not the deep forest.
+It is one of the most common birds in cultivated areas.
+They appear to be nomadic and roam from place to place regularly.
+### The yellow-vented bulbul builds a well-camouflaged but fragile, loose, deep, cup-shaped nest from grass, leaves, roots, vine stems, and twigs.
+The nest is untidy on the outside, but neatly lined with plant fibers.
+It may be built in a wide range of places from low bushes to high trees.
+This is a species adapted to humans and may even nest in gardens.
+The yellow-vented bulbul lays 2–5 eggs from February to June.
+The yellow-vented bulbul eats berries and small fruits.
+They also sip nectar, nibble on young shoots, and consume some insects.
 ## 4. Philippine Pied Fintail
 ![image](https://user-images.githubusercontent.com/122416200/213059448-ed403e8e-0de5-4a91-81a0-e3b9566855f4.png)
 ## 3. Olive-Backed Sunbird